Alabama Roundup Injury Attorneys

 Plaintiffs in actions against Monsanto (recently acquired by Bayer), the manufacturer of Roundup, allege that Monsanto failed to warn consumers about a possible connection between using Roundup and non-Hodgkin’s lymphoma – and, further, attempted to hide this information from the public.

-Signs of non-Hodgkin’s lymphoma
+What are the signs of non-Hodgkin’s lymphoma

 If you’re showing signs or symptoms of non-Hodgkin’s lymphoma, or any decline in health, make an appointment with your doctor as soon as possible.
 Non-Hodgkin’s may be associated with: